sacherjj/CasperLabs/docker/README.md

 The effect should be that because the bootstrap node never sees any gossiping the two halves of the network can build the chain independently for a while.
 When the bootstrap node is restored and sees a new block, it will try to catch up with the missing parts of the DAG and forward it to its peers, reconnecting the two halves.

 You can also have a look at [using tc to slow down a specific port](https://stackoverflow.com/questions/10694730/in-linux-simulate-slow-traffic-incoming-traffic-to-port-e-g-54000).
 The benefit of using `iptables` and `tc` on individual port rather than the node level like `make delay` is that the deployment and metrics endpoints can stay unaffected.

+_NOTE_: For these tecniques to work you'll need to run the `test` version of the node image which you should have if you built the images yourself with `make docker-build-all` in the top directory, and subsequently set `export CL_VERSION=test` before creating the containers.
+You can set the the environment variable later as well, then run run `make node-0/up` again and see `docker-compose` recreating the containers with the new version.

 ## Visualizing the DAG